ueen/Rechnify/README.md

 ## GDPR/DSGVO ready
 Only md5-hashes of the name combined with three digits of the iban are stored on server to count the invoice number, everything else is stricly and securely stored locally in browser cookies.

+---
 #### Feel free to file an issue or a PR to improve this.
-It's not supposed to be fancy, its supposed to be easy :)
+It's not supposed to be too fancy, its supposed to be easy :)
+### PR-TODO
+- make the UI translatable

 ---
 ### [LICENSE](https://github.com/ueen/Rechnify/blob/main/LICENSE)